Modenas CT series: Modenas CTric (2011-present)

 In 2010, Modenas developed an electric motorcycle model through a partnership with Universiti Sains Malaysia.
 According to Modenas, the CTric is the first Malaysian-made electric motorcycle that has passed the latest SIRIM MS2413 standard for electric motorcycles as well as the JIS standards.

 The electric motorcycle is powered by a brushless DC electric motor, producing the peak power of 3.6 kW at the speed of 80 km/h, though ratified at 1.0 kW.
 Power is supplied by five 12-volt nano-gel batteries capable of producing 60 V, 20 Ah of electricity.
 The motorcycle can be recharged by using an ordinary BS 1363 240-volt, 13-amp power outlet, with the charging times of 3.5 hours (fast charging) or 8 hours (slow charging).
-Once fully charged, the CTric's traveling range is between 30–50 km.
+Once fully charged, the CTric's traveling range is between 30 and 50 km.

 The performance of the CTric is comparable with a 90 cc underbone motorcycle, with the top speed of about 70–80 km/h.